What's in play in Washington after Florida school shooting

 Trump supports a bill that would strengthen a database of people who are not legally allowed to buy guns.
 The bill would provide incentives for federal agencies and states to upload more data into the system.

-Some Republican senators have already expressed concerns that errors in the expanded data could prevent some people from legally exercising their constitutional rights to own guns.
+Some Republican senators have already expressed concerns that errors in the expanded data could prevent some people from legally exercising their constitutional right to own guns.

 One potential snag: the House of Representatives has already passed a version of the bill that includes a measure allowing people to bring legal concealed guns across state lines.
-The Senate would likely balk at the provision.
+The Senate would likely balk at the provision, and Trump said it should be left for another time.

-Trump has not given his opinion on a proposal to require background checks at gun shows or on internet sites, which has been a way around the background checks conducted for sales in stores.
+Trump also supports a proposal to require background checks at gun shows or on internet sites, which has been a way around the background checks conducted for sales in stores.
 This idea has failed twice in the past five years to find enough backing in the Senate.

+Trump also said he was open to adding domestic violence data into the database.

 AGE LIMITS

-Trump said last week he wanted to restrict gun sales to people aged 21 and over.
+Trump said he would seriously consider legislation that restricted gun sales to people aged 21 and over.
 Currently, 18-year-olds can buy many types of guns.

-He has subsequently been silent on that idea.
-The White House said details are being studied.
-Republicans in Congress, where they control both the House and Senate, have shown little appetite for the measure.
+Republicans in Congress, who control both the House and Senate, have shown little appetite for the measure.

 FUNDS FOR THREAT DETECTION